An Online Newsletter of

 There’s a new episode every Tuesday (and you can watch and listen live during tapings on Monday evenings).
-Past episodes are in an online Archives in case you want to listen to or view classic installments you’ve missed.
-(As of this issue, there have been a whopping 522 episodes since Allan started the podcasts in 2008.)
+Past episodes are in an online Archives in case you want to listen to or view ones you’ve missed.
+(As of this week, there have been 615 episodes since Allan started the podcasts in 2008!).

-And you’ll also find links on that web page to a couple of other outstanding Mayberry-related podcasts: Burke on Mayberry (hosted by TAGSRWC’s Kevin Burke) and the Mayberry Bible Study Podcast (another one hosted by Allan Newsome).
+And you’ll also find links on our Podcasts web page to a couple of other outstanding Mayberry-related podcasts: Burke on Mayberry (also a long-running program, hosted by TAGSRWC’s Kevin Burke) and the Mayberry Bible Study Podcast (another one hosted by Allan Newsome).

-TAGSRWC’s official page on Facebook has over 245,000 Mayberry friends!
+TAGSRWC’s official page on Facebook so far has around 250,000 Mayberry friends!
 You can find us at www.facebook.com/tagsrwc.
 If you haven’t already dropped by the page, we hope you’ll check it out sometime when you have the chance.
 We invite you to become a TAGSRWC Facebook Friend!

-Ben Weaver also has his own Facebook page at www.facebook.com/weaversdepartmentstore.
+Even grumpy ol’ Ben Weaver has his own Facebook page at www.facebook.com/weaversdepartmentstore.
 It features all the latest in Mayberry items and merchandise news.